Ibuki-Suika/THEngine_Empty/README.md

 (1)Directly clone this repository and open in Visual Studio 2013 or higher version.

-(2)copy the THEngine.zip and paste to the UserProfile/Document/Your VS Version/Templates/ directory.
+(2)copy the THEngine.zip and paste to UserProfile/Document/Your VS Version/Templates.
 Then open the Visual Studio, and select File>>New>>Project, then choose the template 'THEngine' and create it.

 Have fun with that!